Good Times: Production

 Good Times was created by Eric Monte and actor Mike Evans.
 The series also features a character named "Michael Evans" after Evans, who portrayed Lionel Jefferson on the Lear-produced series All in the Family and The Jeffersons.
+Monte also created another successful black sitcom What's Happening!! (without Norman Lear, but with Saul Turteltaub, Bernie Orenstein and Bud Yorkin, all of whom worked for Lear), for ABC, which was based on the film Cooley High.

 Theme song and opening sequence

 The gospel-styled theme song was composed by Dave Grusin with lyrics written by Alan and Marilyn Bergman.
 It was sung by Jim Gilstrap and Motown singer Blinky Williams with a gospel choir providing background vocals.
-The lyrics to the theme song are notorious for being hard to discern, notably the line "Hangin' in a chow line"/"Hangin' in and jivin'" (depending on the source used).
+Because of the singing style of the song, and the audio mix, the lyrics to the theme song are notorious for being hard to discern, notably the line "hangin' in a chow line"/"hangin' in and jivin'" (depending on the source used).
 Dave Chappelle used this part of the lyrics as a quiz in his "I Know Black People" skit on Chappelle's Show in which the former was claimed as the answer.
-The insert for the Season One DVD box set has the lyric as "Hangin' in a chow line."
-However, the Bergmans, along with Bern Nadette Stanis, confirmed that the lyric is actually "Hangin' in and jivin'."
+Closed captioning on streaming services, and the insert for the Season One DVD box set, have the lyric as "hangin' in a chow line".
+The Bergmans, along with Bern Nadette Stanis, confirmed that the lyric is actually "hangin' in and jivin'".
 Slightly different lyrics were used for the closing credits, with the song beginning on a verse instead of the chorus.

 Casting

-When Ralph Carter was cast as the youngest Evans child, Michael, he was a cast member in the Broadway musical Raisin and the producers of Raisin were initially reluctant to accept Tandem Productions' buyout offer.
+Chip Fields was one of the finalists for the role of Thelma, but Bernadette Stanis was selected.
+Haywood Nelson screen tested and was hired for the role of the youngest Evans child, Michael, but was replaced by Ralph Carter who, at the time, had more experience in front of a live audience.
+Carter was a cast member in the Broadway musical Raisin and the producers of Raisin were initially reluctant to accept Tandem Productions' buyout offer.
 While Carter's contract was being negotiated, another young actor, Larry Fishburne (later Laurence) filled the role of Michael during initial rehearsals for Good Times.
-Early episodes of Good Times contain a notice in the credits: "Ralph Carter appears courtesy of the Broadway musical Raisin."
+Carter, Nelson, and Fishburne (and their families) were all close friends, each close in age, each having Broadway experience, and living in the same neighborhood in Brooklyn, New York.
+Because of a contractual obligation, early episodes of Good Times contain a notice in the credits: "Ralph Carter appears courtesy of the Broadway musical Raisin."